fommil/fpmortals/manuscript/wip.md

 {width=100%}
 ![](images/implicit-flamegraph-jsonformat-test.png)

-Whereas for Shapeless derivation, this being the `jmh` performance tests, we can expect to see a lively chart
+For Shapeless derivation, we get a lively chart

 {width=100%}
 ![](images/implicit-flamegraph-jsonformat-jmh.png)

-Note that this `jmh` chart also includes the `scalaz-deriving`, Magnolia and manual instances, but Shapeless dominates.
-Things get much, **much**, worse if fully automatic derivation is used.
+Note that this second chart also includes the `scalaz-deriving`, Magnolia and manual instances, but Shapeless dominates.
+Compile times get much, **much**, worse if fully automatic derivation is used.

 And this is when it works.
 If there is a problem with a shapeless derivation, the compiler can get stuck in an infinite loop and must be killed.